nicolevanderhoeven/kardinal/README.md

 #### Updating the Application

+**Option A: Automatic Updates with Watchtower (Recommended)**

+Watchtower automatically monitors and updates your containers.
+See the "Automatic Updates with Watchtower" section below for setup instructions.

+**Option B: Manual Updates**

 1. **Build and push new image** (locally or via CI/CD):
 ```bash
 docker build -t YOUR_USERNAME/kardinal:latest .